The Back to School Budget

 Schools often dictate the supplier for these items, leaving parents with little or no choice in where they can buy them.

 Top Tip: Check out whether your school has a second-hand uniform shop.
-It can be a great way to pick up the specialist items cheaply (which you’ll be grateful about when they inevitably get lost in week one!).
+It can be a great way to pick up the specialist items cheaply (which you’ll be grateful for when they inevitably get lost in week one!).

 Feeling the Pinch